-During student orientation, all new students take part in Responsible Community @ Columbia (RC@C) discussions and other activities.
-Facilitated by Alice! peer leaders, these sessions allow for an honest dialogue about alcohol and other drugs while establishing social norms and supporting a community of smart, safe, and responsible decision-making.
+As part of the larger Responsible Community @ Columbia (RC@C) initiative, during student orientation all new students take part in R.O.A.R. @ Columbia: Responsible.
+Optimal.
+Authentic.
+Resilient.
+(ROAR) discussions and other activities.
+Facilitated by Orientation Leaders, these sessions allow for an honest dialogue about alcohol and other drugs while establishing social norms and supporting a community of smart, safe, and responsible decision-making.

 The session aims to:

 - Challenge students’ misperceptions about alcohol and other drugs

 - Describe the impact that drinking has on the broader community

 - Provide life-skills training

 - Discuss how negative consequences are avoidable